AyeAreEm/current/README.md

 - First Class Error Unions
 - Receiver Methods
 - Compile Time Execution
+- Immutable Variables

 It might be good to point out that Odin has polymorphic parameters, not generics.
 So `Maybe(vec2(i32))` does not work.
-Of course there are ways around this but I want true generics
+Of course there are ways around this but I want true generics<br>
+Also, when I say "immutable variables", I mean "const" variables in the traditional sense.
+Odin does have constants but they must be compile time known, I think a language should have a way to declare a constant variable

 ### Features Zig Doesn't Have
 - Default Function Parameters